Absolut Vodka: Advertising

 In 2005, Absolut invited American singer Lenny Kravitz to participate in its promotional campaign.
 The song "Breathe" was recorded and released.
 The song was remixed many times by various DJs.

 In 2007, Absolut introduced its new global campaign, "In An Absolut World", created by TBWA/Chiat/Day.

 In 2008, an advertisement placed in Mexican publications and on Mexican billboards featured a map of the U.S. and Mexico with the boundaries between the two as they were prior to the 1836 Texas Revolution and the Mexican–American War.
 Media outlets reported on some American consumers' reactions at the advert's perceived insensitivity to immigration issues.

 Absolut responded that the adverts were purely whimsical, with no political or nationalist agenda, but its critics were adamant.
 Absolut later issued a public apology and withdrew the advert.

 In 2009, Absolut debuted a campaign with renowned fashion photographer Ellen Von Unwerth and actresses Kate Beckinsale and Zooey Deschanel to celebrate different Absolut drinks.
+In the same year, the brand launched the Absolut Art Awards to commemorate 30 years of collaboration with the world of modern art.

 In 2010 Absolut collaborated with Spike Jonze to create a short film entitled I’m here.
 The short film was screened at festivals such as Sundance Film Festival and Berlin Film Festival.

 In 2012, Absolut partnered with Swedish House Mafia to create an original track and music video to promote Absolut Greyhound cocktail.
-“Greyhound”–which is the title of the drink, the video, and the actual music track–is a video created by TBWA\Chiat\Day, where three groups of racing enthusiasts converge on the Bonneville Salt Flats to watch robotic greyhounds speed across the plains, holding pink Absolut Greyhounds in their hands.
+"Greyhound"–which is the title of the drink, the video, and the actual music track–is a video created by TBWA\Chiat\Day, where three groups of racing enthusiasts converge on the Bonneville Salt Flats to watch robotic greyhounds speed across the plains, holding pink Absolut Greyhounds in their hands.

 In 2013, Absolut launched the Global 'Transform Today' Campaign by the creative agency, Sid Lee.
 The creative features four artists.
 Sid Lee recruited four international emerging artists to inspire younger generations.
 French artist, director and musician Woodkid, American digital media artist Aaron Koblin, fashion designer Yiqing Yin and Brazilian graphic novel artists Rafael Grampa is featured.

 As part of this platform, Absolut launched the Absolut Creative Competition in 2018 which was an art competition.
 In May 2019 Absolut announced the global winner that was selected by global juries such as Mickalene Thomas, Aaron Cezar and Bose Krishnamachari.
 Sarah Saroufim from Lebanon was declared the winner from 7,500 entrants with her design.

+Controversies

+After pausing its production in Russia due to the Russian invasion of Ukraine in February 2022, Pernod Ricard resumed the export of Absolut Vodka in April 2023, leading to widespread criticism in Sweden.
+As a result, Pernod Ricard decided to once again stop its operations in Russia.